-From its very first edition, published in September 2003, the Revista Iberoamericana de Ciencia, Tecnología y Sociedad – CTS (Ibero-American Science, Technology and Society Journal – STS) keeps focusing on achieving a better articulation between science and society in Latin American and Iberian countries, while promoting communication and starting discussions about important subjects within its scope.
-CTS’s approach is regional, and it evaluates and publishes articles received from a plural and interdisciplinary perspective.
-Along its history, it has published relevant works from Ibero-American researchers as well as from researchers from several other places.
+Published for the very first time in September 2003, Revista Iberoamericana de Ciencia, Tecnología y Sociedad – CTS (in English: Ibero-American Science, Technology and Society Journal – STS) is an open access journal that focuses on achieving a better articulation between science and society in Latin American and Iberian countries, while promoting communication and starting discussions about important subjects within the STS studies.
+CTS’ approach is regional, and it evaluates and publishes articles received from a plural and interdisciplinary perspective.
+Along its history, it has published relevant articles from Ibero-American researchers as well as from researchers from several other regions.

-At the same time, the journal is part of a greater space of components that allow more direct interaction modes with the reading audience.
-This space is visible in its electronic platform, where it is possible to explore sections that display portfolio articles, theses and reference documents, as well as special editions and debate columns where the community is invited to participate with comments and new texts, in a dynamic that grows from the richness that these exchanges generate.
+CTS does not charge any fee for the evaluation and/or publication of the articles sent to its Editorial Secretariat.
+The journal is part of a greater space of components that allow more direct interactions with its readership.
+This space is visible in this website, where it is possible to explore sections that display portfolio articles, theses and reference documents, as well as special editions and debate columns where the community is invited to participate with comments and new texts, in a dynamic that grows from the richness that these exchanges generate.

 Self-archiving and open access policy

-At the same time, for its four-monthly edition, the journal allows institutional and subject repositories, as well as personal web sites, to self-archive articles in their postprint or publishing version, immediately after the publication of the final version of each number and with the condition of including a link to the original source in the selfarchive.
+At the same time, for its quarterly edition, the journal allows institutional and subject repositories, as well as personal websites, to self-archive articles in their postprint or publishing version, immediately after the publication of the final version of each number and with the condition of including a link to the original source.

 CTS issues and individual articles are under Creative Commons Attribution 4.0 International license.

 Digital conservation policy